trezor/trezor-firmware/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Firmware version or revision**
+**Firmware version and revision**
-Describe firmware version or revision you are using when encountering the bug.
+Describe firmware version and revision you are using when encountering the bug.

 **Desktop/smartphone setup (please complete the following information):**
  - Wallet software: [e.g. Trezor Wallet, Trezor Beta Wallet, Trezor Suite, Electrum]